 The Series A Preferred Stock is redeemable, in whole or in part, upon the election of us or the holder of shares of Series A Preferred Stock, upon the occurrence of certain change of control events specified in the statement of designation relating to the Series A Preferred Stock.
-The applicable redemption price would range between (a) 103% of the then applicable liquidation preference per share plus any accumulated and unpaid dividends through the redemption date and (b) 100% of the then applicable liquidated preference per share plus any accumulated and unpaid dividends through the redemption date, depending upon when the redemption occurred.
+The applicable redemption price would range between (a) 103% of the then applicable liquidation preference per share plus any accumulated and unpaid dividends through the redemption date and (b) 100% of the then applicable liquidated preference per share plus any accumulated and unpaid dividends through the redemption date and (b) 100% of the then applicable liquidated preference per share plus any accumulated and unpaid dividends through the redemption date, depending upon when the redemption occurred.
 If we were to fail to redeem all the Series A Preferred Stock elected to be redeemed following a change of control, the dividend rate payable on unredeemed shares would automatically increase to 15.0% per annum.
-The occurrence of other events specified in the statement of designation for the Series A Preferred Stock may also result in increases in the dividend rate of the preferred Stock outstanding, with an aggregate liquidation preference of \$40.0 million, excluding any accrued and unpaid dividends.
+The occurrence of other events specified in the statement of designation for the Series A Preferred Stock may also result in increases in the dividend rate of the preferred shares, up to a maximum of 15.0% per annum.
+As of December 31, 2023, there were 40,000 shares of Series A Preferred Stock outstanding, with an aggregate liquidation preference of \$40.0 million, excluding any accrued and unpaid dividends.